statelyai/xstate/docs/guides/actors.md

 [:rocket: Quick Reference](#quick-reference)

 The [Actor model](https://en.wikipedia.org/wiki/Actor_model) is a mathematical model of message-based computation that simplifies how multiple "entities" (or "actors") communicate with each other.
 Actors communicate by sending messages (events) to each other.
-An actor's local state is private, unless it wishes to share it with another actor, by sending it as an event.
+An actor's local state is private unless it wishes to share it with another actor by sending it as an event.

 When an actor receives an event, three things can happen: